LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 Step 2, run GDB in remote debug mode.
 I use Clion as my local IDE, so I can simply create a remote debug in the "Run/Debug Configuration", with the remote args as `localhost:1234`, and choose the symbol file to `target/riscv64gc-unknown-none-elf/debug/xv6-rust-sample`.

-After complete the above two steps, when we run `cargo run` again, set a break point in the first line of `main()`, and click debug on Clion, we should see the `Debugger connected to localhost:1234` in the debug tab.
+After completing the above two steps, when we run `cargo run` again, set a breakpoint in the first line of `main()`, and click debug on Clion, we should see the `Debugger connected to localhost:1234` in the debug tab.
 And if we stop the debugger, QEMU will stop too, and shows: `qemu-system-riscv64: QEMU: Terminated via GDBstub`.

-But nothing happens expect the debugger connected.
+But nothing happens except the debugger connected.
 Why?

 Actually, we haven't completed our program when we added `#![no_main]` in the previous content. `#![no_main]` only tells rust compiler "you don't need to worry about the program entry anymore, we the developer will take care of that".
-But in fact we didn't do anything related to program entry at all!
+But in fact we didn't do anything related to the program entry at all!

-Hence right now we need to let QEMU understand where to start run our code.
+Hence, right now we need to let QEMU understand where to start running our code.
 And that requires a [linker script](https://sourceware.org/binutils/docs/ld/Scripts.html) `.ld`, just like this:

 ```ld
 /* entry.ld */